Why should you track accounts payable KPIs?

 Therefore, tracking the number of invoice or payment errors per month (or over any given period) can help to highlight whether additional automation or AP software is required to tackle the issue.

-Are you tracking the right AP KPIs?
+Are you tracking the right KPIs for accounts payable?

 Armed with useful insights and relevant data, your AP department can increase efficiency, cut costs, invest in the right tools and boost client relationships.